MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-suspicious-activity.md

 ## Phase 1: Configure IP address ranges

-Before configuring individual policies, it advisable to configure IP ranges so that they are available to use in fine tuning any type of suspicious user activity detection policies.
+Before configuring individual policies, it advisable to configure IP ranges so that they are available to use in fine-tuning any type of suspicious user activity detection policies.

 Because IP address information is crucial for almost all investigations, [configuring known IP addresses](ip-tags.md) helps our machine learning algorithms identify known locations and consider them as part of the machine learning models.
 For example, adding the IP address range of your VPN will help the model to correctly classify this IP range and automatically exclude it from impossible travel detections because the VPN location doesn’t represent the true location of that user.